James Hogg: Career

 Hogg's Poetical Works in four volumes were published in 1822, as was his novel The Three Perils of Man.
 In 1823, in debt to Blackwood, Hogg began publishing his work The Shepherd's Calendar in Blackwood's Edinburgh Magazine.
 Hogg's daughter Jessie was born in April, and later in the year he published his novel The Three Perils of Woman.
 In June 1824 he published his best known work, the novel The Private Memoirs and Confessions of a Justified Sinner.
 His epic poem Queen Hynde was published at the end of the year.
 In 1825 he found a new and lucrative market for his works as he began publishing in a literary annual called the Literary Souvenir.

 In 1825 Hogg's daughter Maggie was born, and he began writing a new prose work, later titled Tales of the Wars of Montrose.
 In 1826 Hogg was in serious trouble with his debts, while the firm of Constable collapsed, involving Walter Scott and Hogg's friend John Aiken.
 In 1827 his debts began to lighten as his Shepherd's Calendar pieces were being published, and he was getting more and more applications to contribute to annuals.
 The death of his father-in-law, whose family Hogg had been supporting, gave him relief.
 His third daughter Harriet was born at the end of the year.
-Hogg's collection Select and Rare Scotish Melodies was published in 1829, and he continued to write songs and contribute to annuals throughout 1828–29, while The Shepherd's Calendar was published in book form in Spring, 1829.
+Hogg's collection Select and Rare Scottish Melodies was published in 1829, and he continued to write songs and contribute to annuals throughout 1828–1829, while The Shepherd's Calendar was published in book form in Spring, 1829.